Laurentian High School: History

-By 2004, the school closure question provoked protests.
-Student enrollment at Laurentian had fallen to 564, with a base population of 853, resulting in busing costs of $3848.
-LHS offered a full high school curriculum including 100+ basic, advanced and enriched courses and special technical options.
-With the rezoning of part of the Experimental Farm, thousands of homes were being built in the surrounding community of Central Park.
+By 2004, student enrollment at Laurentian had fallen to 564, resulting in busing costs of $3,848.
+LHS offered a full high school curriculum including over 100 basic, advanced and enriched courses, and special technical options.
+With the rezoning of a section of the Central Experimental Farm, thousands of homes were being built in the surrounding community of Central Park.
 On December 16, 2004, the Ottawa-Carleton District School Board decided to close both LHS and J. S. Woodsworth Secondary School due to declining enrollment.
-The final LHS students completed classes in June 2005, and the school was closed effective September 2005.
-The students who would have attended LHS, attended Merivale High School, Woodroffe High School, Nepean High School, Glebe Collegiate Institute or another school instead.
+The final LHS students completed classes in June 2005, and the school was closed effective in September.